 Kim Woo Bin and Suzy Bae’s romantic melodrama ‘Uncontrollably Fond’ was one of the most awaited dramas of 2016.
-I personally couldn’t wait to see the drama from the moment I saw its trailer with Woo Bin asking Bae Suzy out in the most quirky way possible.
+I personally couldn’t wait to see the drama from the moment I saw its trailer with Woo Bin asking Bae Suzy out in the quirkiest way possible.
 I must mention that the marketing team behind this show did a great job in creating all the hype around it that generated a lot of curiosity in the minds of the viewers.
 However, four episodes into the show and I started feeling the gradual loss of interest.
 And after 14 episodes I practically I gave up on the show.
 And it’s not even the depressing feel of the show but its slow progression.
-But I somehow coerced myself to come back to it only because it was listed in the ‘Upcoming Show Review’ section of AlphaGirl and I did not want to disappoint my readers who were waiting for this review.
-So here it is.
+But I somehow coerced myself to come back to it and here are my thoughts about this drama.

 Uncontrollably Fond (2016)